sbslee/pypgx/docs/cli.rst

    $ pypgx predict-cnv -h
    usage: pypgx predict-cnv [-h] [--cnv-caller PATH] copy-number cnv-calls

-   Predict CNV for the target gene based on copy number data.
+   Predict CNV from copy number data for target gene.

    Genomic positions that are missing copy number because, for example, the input data is targeted sequencing will be imputed with forward filling.